LucasAdorno/telzir-loldesign/README.md

 ## Built with:
 - ReactJs,
 - Styled-components
-- A lot of coffe :)
+- A lot of coffee :)

 ## Instructions
 - Open your terminal.